What is Alzheimer disease?

 Care programs for people with Alzheimer disease differ depending on the symptoms a person has and how far along the disease is.
 These programs can help a person and his or her family manage the disease.

-Any skills lost will not be regained, but the following tips can help people and families living with Alzheimer disease:
+Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

 - Plan a balanced program of exercise, social activity, good nutrition, and other health lifestyle activities.